- The World's Ten Best Ethical Destinations - 2015

 How the List is Created

-Every year Ethical Traveler conducts a study of developing nations, from Afghanistan to Zimbabwe, to identify the best tourism destinations among them.
-We begin our research by focusing on three general categories: Environmental Protection, Social Welfare, and Human Rights.
-For each of these categories, we look at information past and present so that we understand not only the current state of a country, but how it has changed over time.
-This helps us select countries that are actively improving the state of their people, government, and environment.
+Every year Ethical Traveler conducts a study of developing nations, from Afghanistan to Zimbabwe, to identify the world’s best travel and tourism destinations.
+We begin our research by focusing on three general categories: Environmental Protection, Social Welfare and Human Rights.
+For each of these categories we look at information past and present so that we understand not only the current state of a country, but how it has changed over time.
+This helps us select countries that are actively improving the state of their people, government and environment.

 In the first phase of our process, we consider country scores from a variety of databases related to one of the three categories, using information from sources like Freedom House, the Millennium Challenge Corporation, and the World Bank.
 After identifying the top performers, we turn to detailed case research, focusing on actions governments have taken over the year to improve (or in some cases, weaken) practices and circumstances in the countries.

-Please note that this report is not an exhaustive explanation of our methodology, but a brief and general view of how we conduct and verify our research.
-An appendix listing our sources will be sent upon request.
+Please note that this report is not an exhaustive explanation of our methodology, but a brief overview of how we conduct and verify our research.
+An appendix listing our sources will be sent upon request1.
 We also understand that no country, particularly those facing significant economic limitations, is faultless; our goal is to encourage the behaviors we see as creating a safer and more sustainable world.

 Another critical point we consider is the social welfare of each country’s citizens and visitors.
 Quantifying this is not a straightforward task.
 In order to gain the clearest picture of the situation, we combine well-respected resources with our own country research.

-UNICEF scores on child mortality rates are one indicator of social welfare.
-In this category, Serbia and Latvia scored particularly high.
+The scores compiled by UNICEF on child mortality rates are one indicator of social welfare.
+In this category, Lithuania and Costa Rica scored particularly high.
 To gauge issues such as access to safe drinking water, sustainable water management, responsible sanitation practices, and agricultural management, we considered the 2011 Human Development Report, compiled by the UN Development Program (UNDP).
-The Bahamas were the highest ranked Ethical Destination country on the index this year, followed by Chile.
-Mauritius received its highest score to date—placing it far above the regional average, significantly above the world average, and nearly in the category of ‘high human development’.
-Argentina received the rating of ‘very high human development’ and continues to rise in rank annually.
-Costa Rica adopted a groundbreaking gender equality policy, allowing women more social protection, economic autonomy and political participation.
-Dominica signed an important UN statement defending LGBTQ rights this year—the only Eastern Caribbean country to do so.
-In Palau, education is free and mandatory through grade twelve, with support services available for those who do not graduate.
+Barbados was praised by the UN High Commissioner for Human Rights this year for excellence in literacy and education.
+Mauritius received its highest score to date—placing it far above the regional average, significantly above the world average, and is now in the category of ‘high human development’.
+We were very pleased to see another African country, Ghana, increase in rank this year, as well.

 To evaluate countries’ human rights record, respected sources like Amnesty International, Human Rights Watch, Reporters Without Borders, and Freedom House were consulted to understand the challenges each nation has to address.
-Every country has human rights issues, but it was important for us to see efforts made towards improving known situations and the preservation of basic human rights for all.
+Every country has human rights issues, but it was important for us to see efforts made towards improving those situations and preserving basic rights for all.

 Islands: A General Trend

 It’s worth noting that island states are again a strong presence in this year’s Top 10 list.
-These include the Bahamas, Dominica, Mauritius and Palau.
-One reason for this is their strong environmental efforts.
-These states understand that islands will be very severely impacted by climate change, and are therefore taking the vanguard in progressive environmental policies.
+These include Barbados, Cape Verde, Mauritius, Palau and Samoa.
+One clear reason for this is marked efforts towards environmental responsibility.
+These states understand that islands will be severely impacted by climate change, and are therefore taking the vanguard in progressive environmental policies.

 Addendum: Destinations of Interest

-This year, we’re introducing a new element into our Ethical Destinations report.
-Along with the 10 countries selected for their commitment to social justice and sustainable environmental practices, we’d like to suggest two other “Destinations of Interest.”
+Along with the 10 countries selected for their commitment to social justice and sustainable environmental practices, we suggest three additional “Destinations of Interest.”

-Since 1962, when a military junta took power in a brutal coup, the Republic of the Union of Myanmar (Burma) has been a place that ethical travelers visited with great ambivalence.
+The first is Burma.
+After 1988, when a military junta took power in a brutal coup, Burma (controversially renamed Myanmar) was a place ethical travelers tended to avoid.
 Human rights violations were rampant, and the long house imprisonment of Aung San Suu Kyi, Burma’s democratically elected leader and a Nobel laureate, made the act of supporting the regime with our travel dollars unconscionable.

-Our other Destination of Interest is the Republic of Cuba.
-More than 50 years after the Revolution, the extraordinary Socialist experiment launched by Fidel Castro and Ernesto “Ché” Guevara is facing major forces of change—many of these instigated by Raúl Castro, the country’s recently installed President.
+Our second Destination of Interest is Cuba.
+More than 50 years after the Revolution, the extraordinary Socialist experiment launched by Fidel Castro and Ernesto “Ché” Guevara is facing major forces of change—many of these instigated by President Raúl Castro.

-In June of 2011 Jeff Greenwald, Ethical Traveler’s Executive Director, visited the country for the first time with a “person-to-person” delegation.
-The experience was transformative; Greenwald’s dispatches about his trip can be read on the Ethical Traveler website.
-As Cuba evolves internally and in relation to its neighbors we encourage ethical travelers to deepen their understanding of what has enabled this much-maligned country to endure—and to witness personally the struggles, successes and aspirations of the Cuban people.
+In 2011 and 2012 Jeff Greenwald, Ethical Traveler’s Executive Director, visited the country with “person-to-person” delegations.
+The experiences were transformative; Greenwald’s dispatches about his 2011 trip can be read on the Ethical Traveler website.
+As Cuba evolves internally and in relation to its neighbors, we encourage ethical travelers to deepen their understanding of what has enabled this much-maligned country to endure—and to witness personally the struggles, successes and aspirations of the Cuban people.

-This report also includes contributions by 2012 Ethical Destinations team members Barbara Hughey, Katia Savchuk, Jo Smith-Nilsson and Maria Stagg.
+This report also includes research and contributions by 2013 Ethical Destinations team members Sudip Duttagupta, Sekita Grant, Taylor Harris, Sarah Noorbakhsh, Johanna Smith Nilsson and Maria Vaughn Staggs.